-A geographical mark is not vulnerable in case of non-use; it cannot be licensed or transferred, and no opposition based on a geographical mark can be for geographical marks.
-It is now possible to register geographical indications (both agricultural and non-agricultural), wine designations recognised by the cantons and indications of source that are the subject of a Federal Council ordinance (eg, for watches) as geographical marks.
+Geographical marks: The new law established a register for geographical indications for non-agricultural products and a register for geographical marks.
+It is possible to register geographical indications (both agricultural and non-agricultural), wine designations recognised by the cantons and indications of source that are the subject of a Federal Council ordinance (eg, for watches) as geographical marks.
 The applicant of a geographical mark must be a representative group and must file regulations governing the use of the mark.
 Anyone who fulfils the conditions is entitled to use the geographical mark.
 A geographical mark is not vulnerable in case of non-use; it cannot be licensed or transferred, and no opposition based on a geographical mark can be filed.